Watch FIFA World Cup 2026™

 South Australia

-Eligibility for the Seniors Card will broaden to include more residents regardless of work hours.
+Eligibility for the Seniors Card has been expanded to include more residents, regardless of work hours.

 ACT and Tasmania

-Property-related changes, including stamp duty settings and first-home buyer arrangements, will also take effect.
+Property-related changes, including stamp duty settings and first-home buyer arrangements, take effect in the ACT and Tasmania from 1 July.

 For the latest from SBS News, download our app and subscribe to our newsletter.